USA/United Arab Emirates. 2019.

 It becomes apparent that what we are watching is a possession film – I kept being reminded the whole way through of the much cheaper Surviving Evil (2009) – but what the possessing entity is is given next-to-zero explanation.
 Khalfoun does a negligible job in creating tensions and suspense – the film fails to hold anything that make one jump or tense up in any way.
 There are surprising similarities to Sweetheart (2019), a monster movie set on a desert island that Blumhouse released earlier in the year.

 The other thing that should be said what a generic title the film has.
 It says only than that, the filmmakers could not be bothered to make any effort to come up with something original.
-Type the phrase ‘prey’ into the IMDB and I came up with at least 20 other full-length films titled some variant on ‘prey’ or ‘the prey’, including also Norman J. Warren’s alien horror film Prey (1978), the Australian horror Prey (2004), the killer lion film Prey (2007) and another Australian horror film Prey (2009).
+Type the phrase ‘prey’ into the IMDB and I came up with at least 20 other full-length films titled some variant on ‘prey’ or ‘the prey’, including also Norman J. Warren’s alien horror film Prey (1978), the Australian horror Prey (2004), the killer lion film Prey (2007), another Australian horror film Prey (2009), the German Prey (2021) about trampers hunted in the wilderness and the Predator sequel Prey (2022).